-WES After School Clubs and Activities
+WES School Clubs and Activities

-Woodland is proud to offer academic and social after school clubs and activities that are sponsored by various Woodland Elementary staff members.
+Woodland is proud to offer academic and social school clubs and activities that are sponsored by various Woodland Elementary staff members.
 For any inquiries related to a specific club or activity, please contact the sponsor listed.

 Extended Learning